smlavine/smlavine.com/content/blog/website-cd.md

 [gmf]: https://goodmoviefilm.com
 [smlavine.com]: https://smlavine.com

+For the time being, the website is written in pure HTML/CSS *(edit
+2024-03-05: this is no longer true; I use
-For the time being, the website is written in pure HTML/CSS, so unlike goodmoviefilm.com (which uses m4) there is no build step required.
+Markdown, Sass, and [kiln](https://kiln.adnano.co))*, so unlike goodmoviefilm.com (which uses m4) there is no build step required.

 A difference is that in addition to these text files, I also have several large binary files such as images and PDFs that I obviously do not want to check into